MikaPetteriLundgren/Arduino-Cottage-Monitoring-System/README.md

 when Arduino was shutdown last time (UPS or 9V back-up battery ran out of juice).
 If there was a power outage then current temperature and mains supply status is updated to the Domoticz.

-Purpose of main loop is be simple in order to spend as much time as possible in NexaReceive function in order to capture all transmissions from the door sensors.
+Purpose of main loop is to be simple in order to spend as much time as possible in NexaReceive function in order to capture all transmissions from the door sensors.
 If data has been received from the door sensor, it will be send immediately to the Domoticz.
 The Nexa door sensors send several times same message in a row and therefore there is filtering functionality which filters same messages out.